aaguasvivas/netflixBinged_CS171_Final_Project/README.md

 ## Acknowledgements

-- Put acknowledgements here, including libraries (fullpage, d3 topojson, bootstrap, noUiSlider, Tabulator)

 ### Libraries Used

-This project is a culmination of all of the work and learning we did for our class, CS171: Visualization at Harvard University.
-The major programming languages and frameworks we used include:

 Most of our code was written by us and inspired by the material learned in the course through labs and homeworks.
 However, below are some of the libraries we used to carry out some of our ideas.
 These libraries were incredibly helpful in giving the page the feel and information we wanted.